NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 #### Keeping code in the server

-Sometimes, when some portions of code are very large, it can make sense to keep them in the server and to execute them on client requests to avoid burdening the client by downloading and executing them.
+Sometimes, when some portions of code are very large, it makes sense to keep them in the server and to execute them on client requests to avoid burdening the client by downloading and executing them.

-This doesn't always pay off:
+Before adopting such a strategy, some concerns have to be considered:

-- Depending on the server to respond to some user inputs introduces network latency, which users may not tolerate.
-This is not a problem when some of the work has to happen on the server anyway, as no additional network requests may be required.
+- Depending on the server to respond to certain user inputs introduces network latency, which users may not tolerate.
 - The savings made from keeping code in the server should be weighed against the cost of clients sending requests and downloading results from the server.
-- The server has to be sized adequately to support the added load, and the server owner will be the one paying for that.
+- The server has to be sized adequately to support the added load.

 <figure id="figure-run-code-on-the-client">
     <img